thesharkawy-auc/thesharkawy-auc/README.md

-- 👋 Hi, I’m @thesharkawy-auc
+- 👋 Hi, I’m @thesharkawy
 - 👀 I’m interested in Machine Learning and Full Stack Development
 - 🌱 I’m currently learning Python Keras and Tensorflow, as well as Flask
 - 💞️ I’m looking to collaborate on freelancing projects relating to web development or Deep Learning